zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

-Apart from running tests with travis, you may want to deploy your gem to rubygems.org after a version release.
+Apart from running tests with travis, you may want to deploy/publish your gem to rubygems.org after a version release.
 Travis CI support [rubygem.org deployment](https://docs.travis-ci.com/user/deployment/rubygems/).
 ```yml
 language: ruby
 cache: bundler